The cutting frame is similar to a circular saw in the way it works. It has a spinning cutter which is engaged with the wood to cut into it.

 The smaller cutters shown above would be used in internal, eccentric, elliptical, and epicycloidal cutting frames, whilst the larger would be used in vertical, horizontal, and universal cutting frames.
 (There much more information about these, and pictures, in Holtzapffel's Turning and Mechanical Manipulation, vol. 5 - The Principles and Practice of Ornamental or Complex Turning.)

-Eddie Bell gave a presentation about variations on the Eddie Gorst finials at the 2018 Ornamental Turners International Symposium.
+Eddie Bell gave a presentation about variations on the Gorst du Plessis finials at the 2018 Ornamental Turners International Symposium.
 This is a nice presentation about the effect fly cutter shapes can have on the object shape.

 At the 2018 Ornamental Turners International Symposium, Steve White introduced the idea of using slitting saws in a cutting frame.
 These are the same saws that get used in milling machines for cutting slits in an object.